FredsTechVerse/elimu-mkononi-beta-v1.0/README.md

 - Implement typescript with SWC.
 - If need arises implement user tracking
 - Comments section can be built
+- Instead of sending errors to email directly we can read and write to the server file system. with the format that we want.
+And a daily report sent to user.

 ### USING COMPONENT LIBRARIES ( MY GOLDEN RULE )